 From £89.99 (on sale as I bought mine for £199) from Amazon UK/Europe, and $179 (- a $40 coupon) from Amazon in North America.

 I have been an Oral B electric toothbrush customer for over 20 years and delighted with its latest model (I upgraded from the 7000).
 This new version comes with a mirror mount, bluetooth connection and an app – but you can totally brush your teeth without all the tech, I like the USB charging which really is handy for travelling.
 If you get a dual version, you get a really good deal (so mine is rose gold and Mr. O’s is black).

 The 2 person kit is available in the UK for £179.99.

 It took me a few years to upgrade to Clarisonic, the ultimate beauty gadget – or *the face brush* as I thought it was quite pricey and I personally wasn’t sure I would actually use it.
 But after 2 years with the trusty Clinique Sonic Brush (which is an excellent starter brush and I have no problems recommending it), I decided to really upgrade and go for the Clarisonic Smart Profile.
 There are LOADS of kits available and it is finally available in the UK (and Europe, by definition).
 Up until recently, only its Mia 2 brush was widely available – so some progress here for sure.

 My version has the foot file (which is AMAZING) and the body polish brush too (I have not used) but I can vouch for the face brush 100%.
 It is an investment but your skin will thank you later.

-I hope you find this list useful – it is amazing how effective some devices have changed things for the better.
+I hope you find this list of electrical beauty gadgets useful – it is amazing how some devices have changed things for the better.
 If you try any of these, let me know – but also (more importantly), let me know which items you cannot live without.